erinlbrown/cytospace-dev/README.md

 While default options are recommended for most uses, we provide some additional advanced options.

 ### User-provided estimates of number of cells per spot
-Rather than using the internal mechanism of CytoSPACE for estimating the number of cells per spot, users can provide their own estimates (from image segmentation, for example).
+Rather than using the internal mechanism of CytoSPACE for estimating the number of cells per spot, users can provide their own estimates (from image segmentation, for example) in a file with the following format:

+This can be done by passing the flag `-ncpsp` or `--n-cells-per-spot-path` followed by the file location.

 ## Extended usage details
 ```